unktomi/Tessellation/README.md

 # Tessellation
 UE-4 Tessellation Plugin

-Tesselates and/or extrudes 2D polygons to a 3D mesh.
+Tessellates and/or extrudes 2D polygons to a 3D mesh.
 Provides a class <code>FOutline</code> with the following functions:

     void MoveTo(int32 X, int32 Y)